History of Airbus: 2015–2017: Airbus Group SE

-2017–present: Airbus SE
+2017–present

 On 30 June, Airbus said its airliner sales team would now report directly to Tom Enders, Airbus Chief Executive, and by-pass Fabrice Bregier, who will lead programs, support and services, engineering, manufacturing, procurement and quality while Enders will lead sales and marketing.

 On 16 October, Airbus and Bombardier Aerospace announced a partnership on the CSeries program, with Airbus acquiring a 50.01% majority stake, to expand in an estimated market of more than 6,000 new 100-150 seat aircraft over 20 years; Airbus' supply chain expertise should save production costs but headquarters and assembly remain in Québec while U.S. customers would benefit from a second Final Assembly Line in Mobile, Alabama.

 In the fall, Der Spiegel investigated systematic corruption and improper intermediates usage in past sales and questioned whether Enders can survive the scandal as he did not react quickly enough, then Handelsblatt reported the French government wants to control Airbus again and Bregier wants to get Enders fired to gain his position.

 Sales chief John Leahy was supposed to retire at the end of 2017 to be replaced by his deputy Kiran Rao.

 A few weeks before the switch, Rao told Airbus CEO Tom Enders that he was no longer available.

-After investigations into alleged bribery, Enders took personal responsibility for the sales organization compliance.
-Eric Schulz, aerospace engineer and president of Rolls-Royce plc Civil Aerospace, replaced Leahy in January 2018.

-In November, Paul Eremenko, Airbus's CTO, quit after two years.
-French unions held him responsible for the job cuts made at a French research facility nearby Paris.
-Tom Enders was counting on Paul Eremenko to create a radically different approach to R&D.

-On 28 November 2017, Airbus announced a partnership with Rolls-Royce plc and Siemens to develop the E-Fan X hybrid-electric aircraft demonstrator, to fly in 2020.

-Enders' mandate as CEO ran until April 2019, but in December 2017 the Airbus board confirmed Enders will not stay beyond April 2019 and announced that in February 2018 Brégier will be replaced by Guillaume Faury, currently Airbus Helicopters CEO.
 This should have been disclosed in early 2018, however the media hype accelerated the timing but not the decision.